ISIS3510-202510-G21/Wiki-G21/README.md

-# Team 21 - ISIS3510 "Mobile Apps Construction"
+# Team 21 - ISIS3510 Mobile App Development
-Welcome to the official repository for Team 21's project in the **ISIS3510 Mobile Apps Construction** course!
+Welcome to the official repository for Team 21's project in the **ISIS3510 Mobile App Development** course!

 Our team will design and develop a **mobile application** focused on $TOPIC WILL BE DECIDED SOON$